-During your first few days on Rougemont Ward staff will spend time getting to know you and you will be allocated a ‘Named Nurse’.
+During your first few days at Belvedere Ward, staff will spend time getting to know you and you will be allocated a ‘Named Nurse’, who has overall responsibility for coordinating your care.
 There will also be a Named Clinician in charge of every shift.

 A nurse will complete your initial assessment with you and anyone who has come to support you.
 Occasionally, people may not be able to make some decisions for themselves and staff will discuss someone’s care with the appropriate member of their family, carer or advocate.